-As stated earlier, communication is essential at understanding your partner’s needs.
+As stated earlier, communication is essential in understanding your partner’s needs.

 It is important in every relationship for couples to be able to address what causes intimacy issues and talk about what are the intimacy issues crippling their relationship.

-The cause of intimacy issues in a relationship might also be a reason of many external factors that won’t have much control over.
-Women with intimacy issues or men with intimacy issues might feel instigated from factors outside their marriage or relationship.
+The cause of intimacy issues in a relationship might also be due to external factors that we won’t have much control over.
+Women with intimacy issues or men with intimacy issues might feel instigated by factors outside their marriage or relationship.